DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 t.getNativeDialogHistory() → [{type, text, url}]
 ```

-`t.getNativeDialogHistory` returns a stack of history entries (i.e. an array in which the latest dialog has an index of `0`).
+`t.getNativeDialogHistory` returns a stack of history entries (i.e., an array in which the latest dialog has an index of `0`).
-Each entry corresponds to a certain native dialog appeared in the main window or in an `<iframe>`.
+Each entry corresponds to a certain native dialog that appears in the main window or in an `<iframe>`.

-An entry contains the following properties.
+A history entry contains the following properties.

 Property | Type   | Description
 -------- | ------ | -------------